What Is Content Marketing (and How Can I Get Started)?

 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly-defined audience – and, ultimately, to drive profitable customer action.”

 Content marketing is often considered part of an “inbound” approach to marketing, which favors attracting customers naturally (aka “for free”) by becoming a trusted source of relevant information.
-That said, it is not unusual to apply some marketing dollars to our content if we wish to boost its reach beyond what we can achieve organically.
+That said, it’s not unusual to apply some marketing dollars to boost the reach of content beyond what you can achieve organically.

 This seems pretty straightforward, right?
-Well, maybe not, because the follow-up question I sometimes get after providing this answer is – “Um, ok, what is content?”
+Well, maybe not, because the follow-up question I sometimes get is – “Um, ok, what is content?”
 Yikes!
 Perhaps defining “content” would be a better place to start.

 What is Content?

 Content, in itself, is not a new concept.
-Organizations have been creating marketing content for ages and you have probably created quite a bit of it already.
+Organizations have been creating marketing content for ages and you’ve probably created quite a bit of it already.
 What has changed, however, is that buyers are now doing their own research online before engaging with companies.
-This means that our marketing materials must be different.
+This means our marketing materials must be different.

-Buyers don’t want a sales pitch.
-They want to be educated or informed in language they can understand and relate to.
-They may not be ready to hear about what your organization offers, they simply want answers to their questions.
-By consistently providing these answers, you can essentially guide your customers through their buyer’s journey and become their trusted solution along the way.
+Buyers want information, not a sales pitch.
+People who engage with your content may not be ready to hear about what your organization offers.
+They just want simple, easy to understand answers to their questions.
+By providing answers, you can essentially guide your customers through their buyer’s journey.
+And, along the way, you become their trusted solution.

 Content marketing is an ongoing activity that strives for continual improvement through careful planning, monitoring and adjusting.
 There is no one-size-fits-all approach and you must be willing to experiment.
-At its core, content marketing is all about getting the right information in front of the right people at the right time so they are inspired to take action.
+At its core, content marketing is about getting the right information in front of the right people and inspiring them to take action.

 To this end, the most important first step is to create a plan that includes the following elements:

-- Measurable and achievable goals and objectives that are in alignment with those of your organization.
-For instance, if your company is working to break into a specific niche and marketing has been tasked to generate awareness and leads in that market, your content marketing goals should support that effort.
+These should reflect the goals of your organization.
+For instance, imagine that your company is working to break into a specific niche and marketing needs to generate awareness and leads in that market.
+Your content marketing goals should support that effort.

-- Identification of the strategies and tactics you will use to achieve those goals.
-This will help you to focus on a specific plan of action so you can ultimately measure your results and make any necessary adjustments.
+This will help you to build a specific plan of action.
+Then you can measure your results and make any necessary adjustments.

 A word of caution.
-Be realistic about the resources you have available to you.
+Be realistic about your resources.
 You cannot do everything at once, nor should you try.
-The focus should be on creating quality content (vs. quantity) that truly resonates with your target audience.
-Start small, perhaps by addressing just one buyer persona or just one or two types of content and grow from there.
+Focus on creating quality content (vs. quantity) that will resonate with your target audience.
+Start small, perhaps by addressing one buyer persona or just one or two types of content and grow from there.